txpipe/asteria/onchain/docs/mvp-design/design.md

 - the amount specified is not greater than the fuel available in the pellet.
 - the amount specified is subtracted from the output `PelletState` fuel datum field, and the other fields remain unchanged.
 - The admin token is present in the input `PelletState`.
-- The `PelletState` value doesn't change.
+- The admin token is present in the output `PelletState`.

 #### *ConsumePellet Redeemer*